Barry Railway Company: Associated British Ports

 When the main line railways of Great Britain were nationalised in 1948, in most cases the railway-owned docks transferred into British Railways too.

 In 1962, the British Transport Docks Board was formed as a government-owned body to manage various ports formerly owned by the rail industry, including Barry.
 The Transport Act 1981 was passed with the intention of transferring ownership to the private sector, and in 1983 the organisation became a public limited company known as Associated British Ports.
 ABP still owns and operates the docks infrastructure today (2017).

 Steamers owned by the Barry Railway

 Surviving rolling stock

 A selection of original Barry Railway coaches survive today.
-Coach No.15 is undergoing restoration at the Severn Valley Railway.
-No.45 is in storage with the National Museum of Wales.
-No.71 resides in Blakemere.
-Nos.
-97, 211 and an unidentified full third coach, all survive as private residences.
+Coach No. 15 (later numbered 163) was under restoration at the Severn Valley Railway for over 30 years before moving to the Gwili Railway in 2024.
+No. 45 is in storage with the National Museum of Wales.
+No. 71 resides in Blakemere.
+No. 97, No. 211 and an unidentified full third coach, all survive as private residences.
 Another unidentified full third coach, originally thought belonging to the Taff Vale Railway also exists in a private location.

 Only two Barry Railway wagons, two iron mink goods vans, are known to still exist today.
-No.1151 resides at the Kent and East Sussex Railway.
-No.1388 is at the Gloucestershire Warwickshire Railway.
+No. 1151 resides at the Kent and East Sussex Railway.
+No. 1388 is at the Gloucestershire Warwickshire Railway.